Built by Metorial, the integration platform for agentic AI.

 • orderBy (optional): Sort by "createdAt" or "updatedAt" (default: "updatedAt")

-• limit (optional): Number of results, max 250 (default: 50)
+• limit (optional): Number of results, maximum 250 (default: 50)

 Parameters:

-• query (optional): Search query for document content
+• query (optional): Search query

 • creatorId (optional): Filter by creator ID